The Birds of America: Collections and archives

 Though individual prints are commonly available, only 120 complete sets are known to exist.
 One complete copy of The Birds of America exists as part of The Darlington Collection at the University of Pittsburgh.
-Dartmouth College in New Hampshire owns a complete set that originally belonged to Daniel Webster, along with an even more rare copy of Audubon's original prospectus shared with publishers, of which there are only 16 extant copies.
+Dartmouth College in New Hampshire owns a partial set that originally belonged to Daniel Webster, along with an even more rare copy of Audubon's original prospectus shared with publishers, of which there are only 16 extant copies.
 The Birds of America is on permanent display in Trinity College, Connecticut's Watkinson Library, and was owned by the engraver, Robert Havell.
-It was donated to the College in 1900 by Gurdon Wadsworth Russell, an 1834 graduate of Trinity.
-Union College in Schenectady, NY possesses a complete copy that was purchased by its president Eliphalet Nott in 1844.
+It was donated to the college in 1900 by Gurdon Wadsworth Russell, an 1834 graduate of Trinity.
+Union College in Schenectady, NY, possesses a complete copy that was purchased by its president Eliphalet Nott in 1844.

 Toronto Public Library also holds a copy; originally a four-volume set, it was unbound to preserve the individual plates which have been digitized in the library's Digital Archive and stored in custom-made boxes in the Toronto Reference Library.
 Another complete copy of the prints, bound in 17 volumes, belongs to the Library of Parliament in Ottawa, Canada.
 The McGill University Library copy is one of the crown jewels in McGill's Blacker Wood Natural History Collection.

-In Australia, the Melbourne Public Library purchased a four-volume complete copy in 1871 from William Stallard, a school principal in Geelong.
-The library's president Redmond Barry negotiated to purchase the copy for £100, half what had been asked, and the library spent a further £16 on restoring the bindings on three of the volumes.
+In Australia, the Melbourne Public Library (now State Library Victoria) purchased a four-volume complete copy in 1871 from William Stallard, a school principal in Geelong.
+The library's president, Sir Redmond Barry, negotiated to purchase the copy for £100, half what had been asked, and the library spent a further £16 on restoring the bindings on three of the volumes.
 Stallard was in financial difficulties at the time and later committed suicide.
 The Mitchell Library in Glasgow, Scotland, also holds a full, four-volume set of this publication.
 Another complete collection is housed with Meisei University in Tokyo, Japan.